-As a result of the lack of early symptoms in some infected people and the ability of the viruses to persist as chronic infections, many people who carry these blood-borne viruses may not be aware they are infected.
+As a result of the lack of early symptoms in some infected people and the ability of the viruses to persist as chronic infections, many people who carry these BBVs may not be aware they are infected.

 Assigning risk on the basis of declared high risk activity in a patient is potentially discriminatory and highly unreliable.